Tuesday, 24 April 2018

 Using your home's equity can be an affordable way to borrow, if you can get a low interest rate.
 Because the loan is secured by the equity in your home, you could possibly get a lower rate than with an unsecured loan or credit card.

-Locked-in rate and monthly payments can also be a benefit.
+A locked-in rate and monthly payments can also be a benefit.
 With a home equity loan, you borrow a lump sum of money at a locked-in interest rate and make set monthly payments for the entire term of the loan, giving your budget some predictability.

 Most lenders use something called a loan-to-value ratio to determine how much you can borrow.
 This is the total amount of your loans as a percentage of your home's total value.
 Most lenders prefer to keep the loan-to-value ratio under 75 percent.